slingr-stack/slingr-docs/content/en/extensions/migrations/legacy_service_migration_for_apps.md

 ### Calls to Helpers/Scripts

-The calls of the helpers were previously connected from the Javascript API to the Endpoint that had been created.

-Currently the helpers, which are in the packages, contain all the necessary logic to handle a direct dependency with the Http Service.
+Before, app calls to endpoints were done through helpers provided by the endpoint.

+Currently, endpoints helpers are replaced by script libraries from the package.
+They contain all the necessary logic to perform all the HTTP requests methods through the service.
+Also, they contain methods that help the developer to consume the external service.

+The authentication is managed by the package.
+Some packages may include some methods related to specific authentications flows, like OAuth 2.0.

 _Note: you can see the whole implementation of a package, with its configurations, dependencies, helpers and listeners directly under the tree from the App Navigator: Extensions -> Packages -> pandadoc -> Script | Listeners ._

 ![view script](/images/vendor/extensions/view_script.png)

+#### Migration tip:

 1. Go to the panel on the right, to the **App explorer & help**.